Wednesday, April 15, 2009

 Theorem 1: At least one of the following holds:

-Proof: Consider the set $S$ of easy witness strings.
-A string $\alpha \in S$ is an easy witness iff it has a concise description (ie. it is the truth table of some circuit with low complexity).
-For an algorithm $A$ and input $x$ in $\mathrm{RP}$ we can test $A$ against all such strings and accept iff there is one that makes $A$ accept.
-The crucial insight is that if this algorithm makes frequent mistakes, then the set of random strings that makes $A$ accept have high circuit complexity.
-Thus if fix the input $x$, $A$ is a good hardness test for strings $r$, accepting only if $r$ has no small description.
+Proof: Consider the set S of easy witness strings.
+A string αS is an easy witness iff it has a concise description (ie. it is the truth table of some circuit with low complexity).
+For an algorithm A and input x in RP we can test A against all such strings and accept iff there is one that makes A accept.
+The crucial insight is that if this algorithm makes frequent mistakes, then the set of random strings that makes A accept have high circuit complexity.
+Thus if fix the input x, A is a good hardness test for strings r, accepting only if r has no small description.
 Notice that a significant fraction of strings have this property.
 Therefore using this as a source for Impagliazzo - Wigderson generator, we can derandomize BPP.

 Instead of IW generator, we can use Babai-Fortnow-Nisan-Wigderson generator, to arrive at the following result.